funkfinger/jaywiggins/_posts/2016-09-09-avr-dragon-quick-connector-pcb-from-osh-park.md

 ![AVR Dragon and adapter with headers](http://media.jaywiggins.com.s3.amazonaws.com/images/dragon-and-adapter-with-headers.jpg)

 See Fig 6-5 in the [AVR Dragon User Guide](http://www.atmel.com/Images/Atmel-42723-AVR-Dragon_UserGuide.pdf) for how this is hooked up.
+Feel free to order this board fron [OSH Park](https://oshpark.com/shared_projects/dpRLKfmm)